ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-model.md

     dbt.write(result[["pin10", "year"]])
 ```

-- [ ] Optionally configure model materialization.
-If the output of the query
+- [ ] _[SQL models only]_ Optionally configure model materialization.
+If the
-  should be a view, no action is necessary, since the default for all models in
+  output of the query should be a view, no action is necessary, since the
-  this repository is to materialize as views; but if the output should be a
+  default for all models in this repository is to materialize as views; but if
-  table, with table data stored in S3, then you'll need to add a config block
+  the output should be a table, with table data stored in S3, then you'll need
-  to the top of the view to configure materialization.
-Note that all Python
+  to add a config block to the top of the view to configure materialization.
-  models must be materialized as tables.

 ```diff
 # Table example